All necessary materials are readily available.

 Project Time Frame

-This project explores the plus side of permanent markers.
+This project explores the process of laminar flow.

 The goals of this project are:

-- To experiment with the mixing of colors.
+- To discover the mechanism of laminar flow.

 - Computer with internet access